What Do C and H Mean on a Car Dashboard Gauge?

 • Drive belt failure

-If your car stays at the hot reading, then you should avoid driving it.
+If your car stays at the hot reading, you should avoid driving it.
 Stop the vehicle and park it in a safe spot.
 Also, be sure to turn off the air conditioner or heater.
-Furthermore, don’t immediately open the hood of an overheated car — for you could get badly burned.
+Furthermore, don’t immediately open the hood of an overheated car — as you could get badly burned.

-If the C-H gauge still produces a hot reading — or you’re not comfortable or able to take any of these measures — then get your car serviced by a mechanic as soon as possible.
+If the temperature gauge still produces a hot reading — or you’re not comfortable or able to take any of these measures — then get your car serviced by a mechanic as soon as possible.

-The meaning of “C” and “H” on a C-H temperature gauge is simple — cold and hot.
+The meaning of “C” and “H” on a car’s temperature gauge is simple — cold and hot.
 However, a reading at the extremes of cold and hot on the temperature gauge should not be taken lightly, for it indicates a potentially serious and dangerous problem.